-Your presentation should follow the following outline.
+Your presentation must include the items in the following outline.
 Please make sure everything will fit in 20 minutes so think through the presentation and demonstration beforehand.
 A rehearsal or two would not be a bad idea.
 Preparing a few slides (Powerpoint or equivalent) will help you organize the presentation better.

 - what your project is about

 - what your initial goals were

 - what you ended up with and why

 - what problems you had

 - what changes you had to make

+- good block diagrams will be helpful to show originally planned and resulting systems

 - what code/blocks you created, what you grabbed from other places

 - your design process what did you do to ensure success?

-- · what you learned
+- what you learned

 - demo

 - something working

 - else interesting simulations